workkkfor2012/gemini-coder/packages/vscode/README.md

 ## Features

 - Lightweight, 100% free, MIT licensed.
-- Manually set context for all requests.
+- Granularly set context for all requests.
 - Autocomplete at the cursor position.
-- Chat about your code directly in AI Studio.
+- Chat about your code in AI Studio.
-- Refactor the current file.
+- Refactor files.
-- Copy context, autocompletion, or file refactoring generated prompts to clipboard.
-- Set up primary and secondary models for lightweight or specialized tasks.
+- Rate limited Gemini Pro requests fallback to Gemini Flash.
-- Provider agnostic, use any OpenAI API compatible provider or choose from many web chats (AI Studio, DeepSeek, and more).
+- Provider agnostic - use any OpenAI API compatible LLM provider and choose from many web chats (AI Studio, DeepSeek, and more).

-## How to Use
+## How to use FIM autocompletion

-1. Open the Context View and select all relevant folders/files you want to attach as context in each completion request.
+1. Open the Context View and select all relevant folders/files you want to attach as context in each request.
 2. Place the cursor where you want to insert code completion.
 3. Open the Command Palette (`Ctrl+Shift+P`).
-4. Run one of the following commands:
+4. Run one of the following commands (listed below).
-    - `Gemini Coder: Autocomplete with Primary Model`
-    - `Gemini Coder: Autocomplete with Secondary Model`
-    - `Gemini Coder: Refactor this file`
-5. You can also copy the prompt to the clipboard using:
-    - `Gemini Coder: Copy Autocompletion Prompt to Clipboard`
-    - `Gemini Coder: Copy File Refactoring Prompt to Clipboard`
-6. Change default models with command `Gemini Coder: Change Default Models`.
-7. Bind the commands to a key combination of your choice in `Preferences: Open Keyboard Shortcuts`, e.g., `Ctrl+P` for the Primary Model and `Alt+P` for the Secondary Model.
+5. Bind commands to a key combination of your choice in `Preferences: Open Keyboard Shortcuts`, e.g., `Ctrl+P` for `Gemini Coder: Autocomplete with Primary Model` and `Alt+P` for `Gemini Coder: Autocomplete with Secondary Model`.
-8. Use the Chat panel to send custom instructions to the external chat (AI Studio, DeepSeek).

 ## Commands